AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 * Up to ten paths can be specified per content set.
 There is no limitation on excluded paths.
 * The content copy tool should not be used as a cloning or mirroring tool because it can not track moved or deleted content on the source.
 * The content copy tool has no versioning capability and can not automatically detect modified content or newly created content on the source environment in a content set since the last content copy operation.
-  * If you wish to update your destination environment with content changes only since the last content copy operation, you need to create a content set and specify the paths on the source instance where changes were made since the last content copy operation.
+  * If you wish to update your destination environment with content changes only since the last content copy operation you need to create a content set.
+In that set, specify the paths on the source instance where changes were made since the last content copy operation.
 * Version information is not included in a content copy.